kgelli/kgelli/README.md

 # Hi there👋 I'm Shravanth Gelli 👨‍💻

-## 💻 Software Development Engineer | Machine Learning Enthusiast | Cloud Computing Specialist
+## 💻 Software Development Engineer

 Welcome to my GitHub!
 I'm currently pursuing a **Master of Science in Computer Science** at Georgia State University with a robust foundation in **Electronics and Communications Engineering** and a passion for **Machine Learning**, **AWS**, and **DevOps**.
 I enjoy working on innovative projects and solving complex technical challenges.